Craving male attention, Fiona says disappointment and inspiration from friends led her to pursue a different kind of love

-"I had no direction and life was tough but I only fully realised my need for God after I got divorced and hit rock bottom," she admits.
+"I had no direction and life was tough but I only fully realized my need for the Lord after I got divorced and hit rock bottom," she admits.

-That was when Christian friends around her and the power of music had further impact in her life.
+That was when Christian friends around her and uplifting music had further impact in her life.

 "I knew my friend Jenny had been placed in my life for a reason.
 She supported me no matter what and gave me inspiring Christian music to listen to," Fiona says.

 Like a loving and forgiving father, Fiona knew it was not too late to re-dedicate her life to God, despite all her mistakes and sins.